ohhsodead/arisen-studio/README.md

 **Comments, ideas, suggestions?** Join the [Discord Server](https://discord.gg/FTCS3Xu) for more news and updates!

-Please give this project a ⭐ if you find this tool useful!
+Please give this project a ⭐ if you find it useful!

 ## Features
 - Fast, lightweight and simple to use